Part 1 : The Introduction

-I once heard someone say that a players first coach will usually be the most significant in their development.
-It took me a while to understand what they meant.
-Eventually I realised it was because major changes or corrections in technique are very difficult to successfully make, once a pattern has been established.
-Motivation can be influenced, habits can be developed but inappropriate technique that limits development could block many future improvements.
+Eventually, I realised it was because major changes or corrections in technique are very difficult to successfully make, once a pattern has been established.
+Motivation can be influenced, habits can be developed but an inappropriate technique that limits development could block many future improvements.

-If you allow for the Playing Basics to develop I promise that some of your list will never appear.
+If you establish most of the Playing Basics I promise that some of the ‘faults’ on your list will never appear

 I apologise now, there are no strokes here